grey0ne/pyharmony/README.md

 pyharmony
 =========

-Python library for connecting to and controlling the Logitech Harmony Link
+Python 2.7+ library for connecting to and controlling the Logitech Harmony Hub

 Protocol
 --------

-As the harmony protocol is being worked out, notes are in PROTOCOL.md.
+As the Harmony protocol is being worked out, notes are in PROTOCOL.md.

 Status
 ------